 Step 2: Making copies and filing the paperwork

 Sign and date the paperwork that you filled out in Step 1 and make two copies.
 Bring the originals and the two copies to the court for filing.
-There is a $40 fee to file your Request for Order with the court.
-If the motion is for modifying custody and/or visitation, there is an additional $25 fee.
+Statutory fees may apply to file your paperwork with the court.
+An additional fee may apply for an RFO requesting to modify or enforce custody or visitation.
+For a current list of applicable fees, consult the current fee schedule.
 The court accepts cash, checks, Visa and MasterCard.
 Checks should be made payable to "Clerk of the Court."
 If you are unable to pay the filing fees, you may complete a Request to Waive Court Fees (JC Form # FW-001) and Order on Court Fee Waiver (JC Form # FW-003).

 Step 3: Serving the papers

 You must serve a copy of all the papers on the other party, along with a blank Responsive Declaration to Request for Order (JC Form # FL-320) and a blank Income and Expense Declaration (JC Form # FL-150) (FINANCIAL ISSUES ONLY).
 The other party must be served by someone other than you.
 The person serving the papers must be over the age of eighteen.